Karolass/letseo/README.md

   // Customize rules
   rules: [
-    { tag: 'video' }, // tag is exist or not
+    // tag is exist or not
+    { tag: 'video' },

+    // tag is more than specific count
-    { tag: 'h2', limit: { type: 'upper', count: 2 }}, // tag is more than specific count
+    { tag: 'h2', limit: { type: 'upper', count: 2 }},

+    // attribute value of tag is exist or not
-    { tag: 'meta', attr: { name: 'property', value: 'og:url' }} // attribute value of tag is exist or not ]
+    { tag: 'meta', attr: { name: 'property', value: 'og:url' }},
+    { tag: 'meta', attr: { name: 'name', value: 'robots' }}
+  ]
 }